Common ways to use Microsoft Intune

 In these cases, the only way to access corporate data is to enroll the device into management.
 Once the devices are enrolled, the management system ensures that they are compliant with your policies before they can access corporate data.
 Additionally, Intune's App Wrapping Tool and App SDK can help contain the accessed data within your line-of-business app, so that it can't pass corporate data to consumer apps or services.

-Protecting your Office 365 email and data so it can be safely accessed by mobile devices
+Protecting your Microsoft 365 email and data so it can be safely accessed by mobile devices

-Protecting corporate data in Office 365 (email, documents, instant messages, contacts) could not be easier for you or more seamless for your users.
+Protecting corporate data in Microsoft 365 (email, documents, instant messages, contacts) could not be easier for you or more seamless for your users.

 However, if your user simply needs to access corporate email and documents, which is often the case for personally owned devices, then you can require the user to use the Office mobile apps (to which you have applied app protection policies and skip enrolling the device altogether.

-Either way, the Office 365 data will be secured by policies you’ve defined.
+Either way, the Microsoft 365 data will be secured by policies you've defined.

 Offer a bring your own device program to all employees